Family History Fanatics

 Notice all the words I’m using to indicate that I have clues rather than proof?
 Proof comes later.

-In these registers, we do not know the identity of the informant.
-As such, we can't know if the name Effingham is accurate with any degree of certainty.
-So, we’re going to keep this as a clue.
+We do not know the informant's identity in these registers.
+As such, we can't be certain that the name Effingham is accurate.
+So, we're going to keep this as a clue.

 How Do I Know This Death Record Identifies My Ancestor?